 Your refugee status will also be re-assessed if you have received a (derived) refugee status because your spouse, cohabitant or parent has been given refugee status in Norway, and he or she was given this before 1 October 2014.
 However, if this person already has a permanent residence permit, settlement permit or Norwegian citizenship, we will not re-assess your refugee status.

-The Asylum department in the UDI will assess whether the changes in Somalia means that you no longer need protection.
+The Asylum department in the UDI will assess whether the changes in Mogadishu means that you no longer need protection.